Table of Contents

 Yes, but the school doesn't have to agree.
 The GOV.UK home education web page (updated October 2016) says "Write to the headteacher if you plan to take your child out of school.
 They must accept if you’re taking your child out completely.
 They can refuse if you want to send your child to school some of the time."

 In early 2013 the Government explained that concerns had been raised in the course of a consultation on school attendance The reason for further changes between February and March 2013 can be seen here

 How are schools supposed to mark the register?

-At the time of writing in November 2016, the Government position is that schools should mark the register code C (authorised absence) where pupils are home educated during school hours.
+Since mid-2013 the Government's position has been that schools should mark the register code C (authorised absence) where pupils are home educated during school hours.
 On June 10th 2013 the then Minister Elizabeth Truss said "Flexi-schooling is a combination of attendance at school and home education.
 Schools may enter into flexi-schooling arrangements provided they correctly mark children as absent in attendance registers when they are being educated at home."
 The GOV.UK web page containing the Home Education Guidelines says "Pupils who are being flexi-schooled should be marked as absent from school during the periods when they are receiving home education."

 What's the significance of marking the register absent?

 The Government wants registered pupils to attend school full-time and expects schools to monitor attendance closely.
 Before February 2013, schools were able to mark the register code B ie that the child was educated off-site.